Dialysis - hemodialysis

 At a treatment center, your health care providers will handle all your care.
 However, you do need to schedule your appointments and follow a strict dialysis diet.

 You may be able to have hemodialysis at home.
-You don't have to buy a machine.
-Medicare or your insurance will pay for most or all of your treatment costs at home or in a center.
+You do not have to buy a machine.
+Medicare or your health insurance will pay for most or all of your treatment costs at home or in a center.

 If you have dialysis at home, you can use one of two schedules: